RSR Interviews Discovery Institute Scientists and Associates: (see below for today's show description)

 - Intelligent Design Collection 3-films on DVD (Planet, Unlocking, & Dilemma)

-* Fishy Limestone Risky Millstone: On toda's RSR program, the guys also discuss the latest Creation magazine; the last two RSR shows with Liberty University's Richard Holland on God's relationship to time; and Bob's open theism debates with famed opponents (D. James Kennedy's Knox Prof. of New Testament Dr. Sam Lamerson, and James White) with the latter trying to win the second debate's aftermath by denying Christianity's central doctrine, the Incarnation, when he agreed, shockingly, with R.C.
+* Fishy Limestone Risky Millstone: On toda's RSR program, the guys also discuss the latest Creation magazine, Bob's last two interviews with Liberty University's Richard Holland on God's relationship to time, and Bob's open theism debates with famed opponents (D. James Kennedy's Knox Prof. of New Testament Dr. Sam Lamerson, and James White) with the latter trying to win the second debate's aftermath by denying Christianity's central doctrine, the Incarnation, when he agreed, shockingly, with R.C.
 Sproul Jr.'s horrific comment, that "God the Son does not now nor has He ever had two natures."
 This has devastated all of us here at BEL & Real Science Radio.
 (2019 Update: While Sproul Jr. has since been disfellowshipped on other grounds by the tight-knit reformed leadership community, they have not publicly rebuked White for his heretical statements.
-Please pray for everyone involved.
+Please pray for everyone involved.)

 For today's show RSR recommends